Bush Awareness

-In order to show respect for this World Heritage area we encourage all visitors to follow the Seven Principles established by the Leave No Trace organisation:
+To preserve the beauty of the Blue Mountains for generations to come, we encourage all visitors to follow the Seven Principles established by the Leave No Trace organisation:

 Research is essential to ensure familiarity with your planned route.
 Overestimating your fitness and skill level is dangerous, as is underestimating the difficulty of the terrain.

-Here is a recommened checklist we follow before heading out.
+Here is a recommended checklist we follow before heading out.

 1. Download copies of all maps before you leave.